rohit200400/Splitwise/README.md

 # Splitwise Clone API

 ## Overview
 This repository contains a Spring-based REST API that serves as a clone of the popular Splitwise application.
 Splitwise is a widely-used expense-sharing application that simplifies sharing expenses with friends and roommates.
 This API provides essential functionality for managing expenses, groups, users, and transactions, making it a solid foundation for building a Splitwise-like application.
+There is a global Exception handler for handelling exceptions.

 ## Features
 - Group management: Create groups for expense sharing.